MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 ### Setting high-contrast colors

-To add high contrast colors to the report, simply select from the options listed under the ‘High-contrast colors’ button in the top left corner of the report.
+To add high contrast colors to the report, select one of the high-contrast color options from the 'High-contrast-colors' button in the top left corner of the report.

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-onedrive-high-contrast-color.png" alt-text="Screenshot of high contrast color options":::

 ### View saved bookmarks

 To view saved bookmarks, select the ‘Bookmarks’ button from the top left corner of the report.
-After clicking on the button, a bookmarks pane will pop out on the right-hand side of the browser.
-A list of previously created bookmarks will appear for you to choose from.
-Clicking on one of the bookmarks will show you a pre-set version of the report saved to that bookmark.
+After you click on the button, a bookmarks pane will pop out on the right-hand side of the browser.
+A list of previously created bookmarks appear for you to choose from.
+Clicking on one of the bookmarks shows a saved filtered version of the report assigned to that bookmark.

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-onedrive-bookmark.png" alt-text="Screenshot of bookmarks in Power BI file in the browser":::